Worldly Treat

 What does butter do to buns?

 Butter in buns yields a soft texture, buttery flavor, and crispier top.
-The fat in butter helps to soften the gluten yielding a chewy soft bread.
+The fat in butter helps to soften the gluten, yielding a chewy, soft bread.

-What is bread roll made of?
+What is a bread roll made of?

-Bread rolls are made using these basic ingredients: flour, fat: butter or oil, yeast, water or milk, eggs, and sweetener.
+Bread rolls are made using these basic ingredients: flour, fat (butter or oil), yeast, water or milk, eggs, and sweetener.

 Love Breads?
-Try These Bread Related Recipes:
+Try These Bread-Related Recipes:

 • easy zopf (challah) bread